“Far better it is to dare mighty things,

 Meet DG Ockenfels on August 15th at our regular meeting...

-Still, major challenges remain, including the international spread of the disease, the insecurity in endemic countries, and geopolitical tensions.
+Still, major challenges remain, including the of the disease, the insecurity in endemic countries, and geopolitical tensions.
 In May WHO declared polio a public health emergency, asking the world to step up its vaccination efforts for international travelers.

 "The world has decided it will do everything possible to protect the progress of PolioPlus," said Alyward, who traveled from Switzerland to Australia to deliver Monday's keynote address.
 In Somalia, for example, hundreds of sites have been set up to vaccinate anyone attempting to enter or travel outside the country.
 Six months after setting up those sites, not one child had been reported polio stricken, Alyward added.